mitranim/mitranim.github.io/templates/posts/lang-case-conventions.md

 * Can remap `_` to type without Shift.
 (I did.)
 * Unambiguously convertible when numbers are involved.
 * Refactoring requires only 1 renaming instead of 2.
+* Compatible with writing systems without case distinction (only uppercase, only lowercase, hieroglyphs, etc).

 Conversion: